SerhiiZhov/SerhiiZhov/README.md

 🚀 About Me

-I'm a Frontend Developer with a strong emphasis on building dynamic, user-friendly web applications, including landing pages, e-commerce sites, and interactive interfaces.
-I focus on writing clean, efficient code using modern technologies, and I’m always working to improve my skills.
-I’m passionate about creating impactful, innovative solutions that deliver exceptional user experiences.
+I am a frontend developer who started programming a year ago.
+I specialize in creating SPA applications and I also use Next.js with all its features, such as SSG, SSR.
+I have a good understanding of modern technologies and I am ready to learn any new tool if needed (which is supported by my portfolio).
+I am good at understanding other people's code and can quickly adapt to different situations.
+At the moment, I am learning GraphQL and technologies like WebSocket and its lightweight alternatives.

-🌍 Based in: Kharkiv, Ukraine 💻 Coding Since: 2024 🎓 Education: Frontend Developer at Lemon School 2024 📚 Currently Learning: Graph QL, WebSocket, and similar technologies
+🌍 Based in: Kharkiv, Ukraine
+💻 Coding Since: 2024
+🎓 Education: Frontend Developer at Lemon School 2024
+📚 Currently Learning: Graph QL, WebSocket, and similar technologies

 🛠️ Tech Skills Languages:
 # Frontend: